Freeform pastry for an easy, impressive brunch or lunch dish!

 - Remove trays from oven.
 Squeeze a little fresh lemon juice over the arugula on each tart and serve.

-Makes four tarts.
+Makes 4 tarts.

-Disclaimer: I received compensation from the California Cling Peach Board for developing this recipe, however all opinions expressed are my own.
+Note: I received compensation from the California Cling Peach Board for developing this recipe, however all opinions expressed are my own.